Comet (GL-RM1) User Guide¶

 Local Access to the Controlled Device¶

-If you want to locally access the controlled device via GL-RM1, find the IP address of GL-RM1 in its upper router, enter this IP address in the browser, you will be able to access the controlled device through GL-RM1 locally.
+Method 2.
+Find the IP address of GL-RM1 in its upper router, enter this IP address in the browser, you will be able to access the controlled device through GL-RM1 locally.

 Take GL-AXT1800 as an example.
 Here we connect the GL-RM1 to the LAN port of GL-AXT1800 router through an Ethernet cable, so GL-AXT1800 is the upper router.
-Log in to the web admin panel of GL-AXT1800, the IP address of RM1 can be found in the Client list, as shown below.
+Log in to the web admin panel of GL-AXT1800, the IP address of GL-RM1 can be found in the Client list, as shown below.

 Function Introduction¶